kumbulanit/t-sql/tech company/untitled/module 3/Lesson3_Using_Column_and_Table_Aliases.md

 SELECT
     FirstName,
     LastName,
-    Salary,
+    BaseSalary,
-    Salary / 12 AS MonthlySalary,
+    BaseSalary / 12 AS MonthlySalary,
-    Salary * 0.15 AS EstimatedTax,
+    BaseSalary * 0.15 AS EstimatedTax,
-    Salary * 0.85 AS NetSalary
+    BaseSalary * 0.85 AS NetSalary
 FROM Employees;

 -- String operations with aliases